Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 What elements should be considered for inclusion as part of the informed consent process?

-The language on confidentiality has particular relevance in studies with a higher likelihood that confidentiality would need to be limited due to concerns about harm to self.
-Similarly, informing individuals, and families when relevant, of the risk management plans in place in case of imminent suicide risk is an important aspect of safe and ethical research.
-A related discussion with study participants (and, in some case, family members) is needed at the outset of a study: addressing potential role confusion between a participant’s clinical care providers and study staff.11 In situations when both care providers and study staff may be assessing for suicide risk or providing related care, participants will need guidance on who to reach out to and in what circumstance.
+The language on confidentiality has particular relevance in studies with a higher likelihood that confidentiality would need to be limited due to concerns about imminent risk of suicide.
+Similarly, informing individuals, and families when relevant, of the clinical management plans in place in case of imminent suicide risk is an important aspect of safe and ethical research.
+A related discussion with study participants (and, in some case, family members) is needed at the outset of a study: addressing potential role confusion between a participant’s clinical care providers and study staff 19.
+In situations when both care providers and study staff may be assessing for suicide risk or providing related care, participants will need guidance on who to reach out to and in what circumstance, and what information stemming from the research study is shared with their clinical providers.

 Informed consent documents often include language regarding Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule protections.
-Federal guidance on the limits to HIPAA in situations involving concerns about self-harm should be reviewed (see HIPAA Privacy Rule and Sharing Information Related to Mental Health ).
+Federal guidance on the limits to HIPAA in situations involving concerns about imminent suicide risk should be reviewed (see HIPAA Privacy Rule and Sharing Information Related to Mental Health).
 State laws may have specific provisions related to limits of HIPAA when there is concern about harm; consulting with the legal counsel of state professional associations can provide helpful state-specific information regarding how to navigate privacy protections and their limits when concerns about self-harm arise.

-Other confidentiality considerations include whether a study obtains an NIH Certificate of Confidentiality as an extra protection for research participants, or whether there are options for stronger confidentiality protections to consider for the specific study population.
+Also related to confidentiality considerations, effective October 2017, all NIH-funded research studies which collect identifiable, sensitive information are automatically issued a Certificate of Confidentiality by the Department of Health and Human Services.
+Other confidentiality considerations include whether there are options for stronger protections to take into account for the specific study population.
 For example, those doing research with prisoners (and others with arrest histories) can apply for a Privacy Certificate from the National Institute of Justice that provides a higher level of confidentiality protections to study participants.

-In a discussion about informed consent with youth at elevated risk for suicide, King, et al. (2008), describe a number of issues to consider, including the need for study teams to be knowledgeable about state laws on emancipated minors, mature minors, and other special circumstances.
-State law should also be consulted regarding the question of whether it is allowable to consent individuals who are involuntarily committed in a psychiatric facility.12
+In a discussion about informed consent with youth at elevated risk for suicide, King and Kramer (2008), describe a number of issues to consider, including the need for study teams to be knowledgeable about state laws on emancipated minors, mature minors, and other special circumstances.
+State law should also be consulted regarding the question of whether it is allowable to consent individuals who are involuntarily committed in a psychiatric facility 21.

-Another set of issues needing attention during the informed consent process relates to the time period after active study participation.
+Another set of issues needing attention during the informed consent process relates to the time period for contact after active study participation.
 As noted above, suicide attempt and suicide death are low-base rate events; extending the data collection period is one way to increase the chances of capturing a higher event prevalence.
 Asking potential participants if they are willing to be contacted after the initial study is completed to participate in either follow-up or additional related research is crucial for progress in this field.
 It is also especially important to include appropriate language on data sharing to facilitate learning across studies.
 The data sharing language should be explicit about the degree of data sharing that could take place.
-A link to sample data sharing language for informed consent forms is available on the National Database for Clinical Trials (NDCT) website.
+A link to sample data sharing language for informed consent forms is available on the NIMH Data Archive (NDA) website.

-Furthermore, research with suicide death as an outcome can include ascertaining participant-level information from state or national death records, e.g., the National Death Index.
+Furthermore, research with suicide death as an outcome can include ascertaining participant-level information from state or national death records, e.g., the National Death Index 22.
 Informed consent language permitting the study to access personally identifiable information (PII) from specified databases can facilitate vital statistics searches.

 Monitoring and Reporting